 Many owners of personal protection dogs wrongly believe because their dog’s warm fur is all they need to keep warm while outside in the winter.
-Like we humans, dogs who are acclimated to being inside feel the cold when they venture outside.
+Like we humans, dogs who are acclimated to the inside feeling the cold when they venture outside.
 Simply put, winter is a time of year when dogs face season health risks that you can prevent.

 Frostbite is one of the most common risks of winter for dogs.
 Frostbite can happen quickly and occurs when your dog gets cold.
-A dog’s body will pull blood from its ears, paws and tail and route it to the center of his body in order to stay warm.
-Frostbite can be hard to spot, but look for skin that is pale, gray, hard or cold.
+A dog’s body will pull blood from its ears, paws, and tail and route it to the center of its body in order to stay warm.
+Frostbite can be hard to spot but look for skin that is pale, gray, hard, or cold.

 A good rule of thumb is this: If it’s too cold for you to go outside without a coat on, it’s probably too cold for your protection dog to go outside as well.
 Be attentive to your dog’s behavior when he is outside in winter and bring him in when he shows signs of being cold.

 Whether or not you already have a protection dog or are looking for personal protection dogs for sale, there are steps you can take to keep them safe this season.

 1. Be temperature savvy Some personal protection dogs for sale have nice thick coats that are able to keep them warm no matter what the outside temperature dips down to.
 Others have thinner coats and may need a jacket to keep them warm when you are outside.
 While coats do a good job of keeping a dog’s body warm, they do leave their tail, paws, and earls exposed to the elements, so don’t keep your thin-haired dog outside too long in the winter.